Hollywood Cemetery (Richmond, Virginia): Monument of Confederate War Dead

 In 1869, a 90 ft high granite pyramid designed by Charles H. Dimmock was built as a memorial to the more than 11,000 enlisted men of the Confederate Army buried in the cemetery.
+The burials of 25 Confederate Army officers includes J.E.B.
+Stuart, Fitzhugh Lee and George Pickett.
+The cemetery is unofficially considered the Confederate National Cemetery.

 The monument is made of roughly cut James River granite blocks.
 The monument is inscribed with text in Latin that translates to, "In eternal memory of those who stood for God and Country."
 It was a project supported by the Hollywood Ladies' Memorial Association, a group of Southern women dedicated to honoring and caring for the burial sites of fallen Confederate soldiers.
 The pyramid became a symbol of the Hollywood Memorial Association, appearing on its stationery as well as on the front of a pamphlet of buried soldiers, the Register of the Confederate Dead.

 History

 William Byrd III, a wealthy planter, politician and military officer, was facing financial problems and divided his estate in Richmond known as the Belvidere into several plots 100-acres in size for sale.
 The Harvie family bought several of these lots which became known as "Harvie's Woods."

 In 1847, Joshua J. Fry and William H. Haxall, visited Mount Auburn Cemetery in Boston, Massachusetts.
 They were impressed with Mount Auburn and proposed the creation of a similar rural cemetery in Richmond.
 It was through their efforts and the subsequent cooperation of local citizens that Hollywood Cemetery was created.

 Fry, Haxall, and 40 other prominent Richmond citizens purchased 42 acres from Lewis E. Harvie on June 3, 1847, for $4,075 to establish the cemetery.
 The founders hired John Notman, who was the landscape architect for Laurel Hill Cemetery in Philadelphia, to design the cemetery in the rural garden style.
 It was originally planned to be named Mount Vernon Cemetery, however Notman proposed the name Hollywood due to the abundance of holly trees on the property.
 Oliver P. Baldwin delivered the dedication address in 1849.

-Hollywood Cemetery became so popular, that by the mid-1850s, the city of Richmond implemented an omnibus to transport visitors there every afternoon.
+Hollywood Cemetery became so popular, that by the mid-1850s, the city of Richmond implemented a horse-drawn omnibus service to transport visitors there every afternoon.
 A streetcar line was added in the 1860s.